penoonan/app/README.md

 #Sketch

 Sketch is a tiny framework for creating well-structured MVC applications in Wordpress.
 It provides a set of tools and a suggested architecture for building custom Wordpress functionality in a testable, loosely-coupled way.

-Right now Sketch is focused on making it easier to create menu pages where site admins can work with data, as well as custom post types, metaboxes, and taxonomies:
+Sketch is primarily focused on making it easier to create menu pages where site admins can work with data, as well as custom post types, metaboxes, and taxonomies:

     $app = require_once 'app/bootstrap.php';